West Virginia Water Quality at a Glance

 Water safety varies significantly across West Virginia’s 448 public water systems.
 While many systems meet federal standards, 378 systems violated the Safe Drinking Water Act between 2016-2019, affecting over 912,000 residents.

-The state faces particular challenges with PFAS contamination, with 130 of 279 tested systems showing detectable levels above EPA health advisories.
+The state faces particular challenges with PFAS contamination, with 130 of 279 tested systems showing PFAS levels above EPA health advisories, affecting approximately 700,000 residents.
 Areas of highest concern include the Eastern Panhandle and Ohio River Valley.
-West Virginia has received $83 million in federal funding to address these issues, and the 2023 PFAS Protection Act requires comprehensive action plans.
+West Virginia received $18.9 million in federal PFAS funding to address these issues, and the 2023 PFAS Protection Act requires comprehensive action plans.
 Residents should review their utility’s annual water quality report and consider additional filtration in areas with known contamination issues.

 Why does West Virginia have such serious PFAS contamination?

-West Virginia’s PFAS problems stem largely from decades of industrial manufacturing, particularly the DuPont chemical plant near Parkersburg that operated from 1951 and dumped PFOA into the Ohio River watershed.
+West Virginia’s PFAS problems stem largely from decades of industrial manufacturing, particularly the DuPont chemical plant near Parkersburg that operated from 1951 and discharged PFOA into the Ohio River watershed.

 The state now has some of the highest PFAS concentrations in the country, with contamination particularly severe in the Eastern Panhandle (from military base firefighting foam use) and Ohio River Valley (from industrial pollution).
 A landmark class-action lawsuit resulted in over $300 million in settlements with DuPont after internal studies revealed the company knew about health risks for decades.
 The EPA’s new drinking water standards limit PFOA and PFOS to 4 parts per trillion, requiring affected water systems to implement treatment by 2029.